 Sometimes, retailers do offer discounts.
 This is reality.

 My advice is that when you offer a discount wrap it around a compelling story.
-That way you can discount, improve conversion, and not hurt your brand.
+That way you can discount, improve conversions, and not hurt your brand.

 The trick is telling a compelling story (related post: Anatomy of a Compelling Story).
-That you are letting the visitor know that the discount isn’t the norm, they’re just lucky to have stumbled on it.
+Let your visitor know that the discount isn’t the norm, they’re just lucky to have stumbled on it.

 This has 2 benefits: